MarkhamLee/internet-and-iot-data-platform/README.md

 ## Architecture - Tech Stack

 ![Architecture](/images/dashboard_architecture_MKII.png)
+*The TL/DR: is that data from external APIs comes in via Airflow, data from internal sensors and/or smart devices comes in via Zigbee and/or custom code (deployed on Docker containers) to an MQTT broker that is managed/orchestrated via Node-Red.
+If things go wrong, I get alerts via Slack.*

 All logos and trademarks are property of their respective owners and the use in the diagram represents an acceptable based on my understanding of their guidelines. **If that is not the case, please let me now and I'll update the diagram ASAP.**